- Data from March 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: March 2018.

-In April 2011, a decision was taken to organise a review of the forestry strategy; an ex-post evaluation of the strategy was conducted in 2012.
-In September 2013, the European Commission adopted a Communication titled ‘A new EU forest strategy: for forests and the forest-based sector’ (COM(2013) 659 final), designed to guide policy to 2030.
-The proposed strategy aims to put forests and the forest sector at the heart of the path towards a green economy and to value the benefits that forests can sustainably deliver, while ensuring their protection.
+In April 2011, a decision was taken to review the EU’s forestry strategy which dated from 1998; an ex-post evaluation of the strategy was conducted in 2012.
+In September 2013, the European Commission adopted a Communication titled ‘A new EU forest strategy: for forests and the forest-based sector’ (COM(2013) 659 final) designed to guide policy to 2030.
+The strategy aims to put forests and the forest sector at the heart of the path towards a green economy and to value the benefits that forests can sustainably deliver, while ensuring their protection.
 The strategy highlights that forests are important for rural development, the forest-based (or wood-based) industries, bioenergy, the protection of biodiversity and the fight against climate change.
 The guiding principles of the strategy are:

 Forestry within rural development

 The CAP was reformed in 2013 and this review had consequences for forestry policy in terms of strengthening the strategic approach to rural development policy.
 In December 2013, Regulation (EU) No 1305/2013 of the European Parliament and of the Council on support for rural development by the European Agricultural Fund for Rural Development was adopted.
-Among the six common EU rural development priorities are: fostering knowledge transfer and innovation in forestry; promoting sustainable management of forests; restoring, preserving and enhancing ecosystems related to forestry; and promoting resource efficiency and supporting the shift towards a low carbon and climate resilient economy in the forestry sector.
+Among the six common EU rural development priorities are: fostering knowledge transfer and innovation in forestry; promoting sustainable management of forests; restoring, preserving and enhancing forest ecosystems; and promoting resource efficiency and supporting the shift towards a low carbon and climate-resilient economy in the forestry sector.

-The EU’s forest-based industries form an important part of manufacturing and their growth can help achieve the goals of the EU’s industrial policy, including the target of raising manufacturing’s contribution to gross domestic product (GDP) in the EU from 15.3% in 2012 to 20 % by 2020, referred to as the ‘reindustrialisation of Europe’.
+The EU’s wood-based manufacturing activities form an important part of manufacturing.
+Their growth can help achieve the goals of the EU’s industrial policy, including the target of raising manufacturing’s contribution to gross domestic product (GDP) in the EU from 15.3% in 2012 to 20 % by 2020, referred to as the ‘reindustrialisation of Europe’.
 In the past decade, employment in wood-based manufacturing activities has fallen, although in the last two to three years these activities have seen some employment stability and even growth.
 By contrast, forestry employment has been more stable and has even recorded growth between 2011 and 2015.

-Through their value chains, the forest-based industries extend upstream into an increasing EU forest resource and downstream into an array of industrial and consumer applications for their products.
-Their main raw material, wood, is a natural, renewable, re-usable and recyclable material, thus having enormous potential to contribute positively to the EU’s 2050 goals for a low-carbon economy, such as to provide a high standard of living from lower levels of energy and resource consumption.
-However, concerns have been expressed that wood is becoming increasingly sought after and expensive through growing competition, for example, from its use as biomass as a renewable energy source and from emerging bio-based products.
+Through their supply and value chains, the wood-based industries extend upstream into an increasing EU timber resource and downstream into an array of industrial and consumer applications for their products.
+Their main raw material, wood, is a natural, renewable, re-usable and recyclable material, thus having enormous potential to contribute positively to the EU’s 2050 goals for a low-carbon economy, such as to provide a high standard of living from lower levels of energy input and resource consumption.
+However, concerns have been expressed that wood is becoming increasingly sought after and expensive through growing competition, for example, between the use of biomass as a renewable energy source and emerging bio-based products.